Skip to main content

 Mesopotamia

 In the Akkadian «Epic of Gilgamesh», punishment for cruelty is mentioned: «Anu, Enlil, and Shamash held a council, and Anu spoke to Enlil: 'Because they killed the Bull of Heaven and have also slain Humbaba, the one of them who pulled up the Cedar of the Mountain must die!'
 Enlil said: 'Let Enkidu die, but Gilgamesh must not die!'» (1989KovacsMG:59).
-The standard version of the «Epic of Gilgamesh», first written in the Old Babylonian period (1800-1600 BCE) (1989KovacsMG:xxii).
+The standard version of the «Epic of Gilgamesh» was first written in the Old Babylonian period (1800–1600 BCE) (1989KovacsMG:xxii).

 17 But the Lord plagued Pharaoh and his house with great plagues because of Sarai, Abram's wife.

-Identity of logic.
+Identity of Logic

 There is a similarity in the interpretation of mass disease as a legitimate and controlled instrument of divine selection for humanity.